 Updated: Jun 16

 People often cash-in their life insurance policy, let a guarantee expire, or let it go for nothing at all when it could be sold for a windfall.

-When the insured reaches age 60, or any age when there is a chronic illness, a life insurance benefit that is no longer needed may be sold for more than it's worth to the insurer.
+When the insured reaches age 60, or any age when there is a chronic illness, a life insurance benefit that is no longer needed may be sold for more than it's value to the insurer.
 Even a term life policy may be sold.

 No more worries about premiums when sold.
-The buyer takes over, paying you cash now, or sharing some of the benefit later.
+The buyer takes over, paying cash now, or sharing some of the benefit later.

-The sale of a life insurance policy is called a "life settlement," and is regulated by state governments.
-Sales are handled by agents of buyers, and brokers of policy owners.
+The sale of a life insurance policy is called a "life settlement."
+Sales are regulated by state governments and handled by an agent of the buyer, the investor, or the policyowner's broker.

 Policy owners are often forced to sell when not ready because of:

 A divorce or separation;